algofoogle/raybox-zero/doc/EWSPEC.md

 2. [If 9 pads available PLUS extra shared/muxed INPUTS](#if-9-pads-available-plus-extra-sharedmuxed-inputs)
 3. [If 9 pads available PLUS extra shared/muxed INPUTS and OUTPUTS](#if-9-pads-available-plus-extra-sharedmuxed-inputs-and-outputs)

-Verilog snippets to instantiate each of those alternatives will be found in [raybox-zero's `ew` branch](https://github.com/algofoogle/raybox-zero/tree/ew), and specifically in the [`src/rtl/ew_caravel_snippets` path](https://github.com/algofoogle/raybox-zero/tree/ew/src/rtl/ew_caravel_snippets).
+Verilog snippets to instantiate each of those alternatives, along with IO pad `user_define`s in the header of each, will be found in [raybox-zero's `ew` branch](https://github.com/algofoogle/raybox-zero/tree/ew), and specifically in the [`src/rtl/ew_caravel_snippets` path](https://github.com/algofoogle/raybox-zero/tree/ew/src/rtl/ew_caravel_snippets).

 ## Size

 I guessed at an area of 700x700&micro;m needed for my design.
-So far, it uses &lt; 30% of that.
-Another feature I hope to finish before next week will fill this more.
-Otherwise, it should be possible to shrink the area to 500x500&micro;m if necessary.
+So far, it uses about 35% of a 600x600&micro;m area.
+Another feature I hope to finish before next week might grow this a bit.
+I'm finding that, depending on placement of my macro in our shared `user_project_wrapper`, I might need to reharden with a different aspect ratio, or maybe to place the pins differently to get fewer capacitance issues.

 ## Caravel Management SoC